Connects: Valdez to Fairbanks, AK

 V 175 F 187 Paxson Lake BLM Campground.

 V 185.6 F 176.4 Denali Highway Cabins and Paxson Alpine Tours; lodging, float trips, kayak rentals, birding tours.
-Mile 0.2 on the Denali Highway.
+Located at Mile 0.2 on the Denali Highway.

 V 195 F 167 Summit Lake, elev.
 3,210 feet.